bnc19/DIDE_cluster_set_up/README.md

 5) Go to your newly mapped network drive.
 On Windows your newly mapped network drive will be My PC -->:Q (or whatever letter you chose in step 4).
 On a Mac go to Network --> fi--san03.dide.ic.ac.uk --> Homes --> username.
 From here create a folder and i) either copy the R files and data etc. that you need to run your model on the cluster or ii) create your R project within this folder.
 If you're not using R projects then make sure that you set your working directory in your R session to this location - e.g. setwd("Q:/cluster_example")

 6) To set up the cluster for the first time and see some examples of using the cluster, save all the R scripts in this repository in a folder on your network drive called "cluster_example".
+(Click on each file and click the download bottom top right).
+Alternatively, if you've used Github before, you can clone this whole repo by clicking the green code button, copying the SSH key then go to R --> create project --> version control --> Git --> paste the SSH key in Repository URL and create the project as a subdirectory of your Q:/ drive.

-7) cluster_set_up.R first to configure your cluster settings and run a demo function.
+7) Open cluster_set_up.R first to configure your cluster settings and run a demo function.

 8) Once you are happy with running a simple function on the cluster, open cluster_model_runs.R for some further examples showing how to run multiple jobs at once.